FawziYassine/Genomic-Data-Science-Project-Brain-Development-RNA-seq/analysis_instructions.md

 ***Run the following commands sequentially:***

-9. Download the reads of each sample from SRA using SRA Toolkit.
+9. Downloading the reads of each sample from SRA using SRA Toolkit.

        nohup sh scripts/download-sra-reads.sh > download-sra-reads.out &

-9. Align (map) the reads of each sample to the Human Genome hg32 using HISAT2.
+9. Aligning (mapping) the reads of each sample to the Human Genome hg32 using HISAT2.

        nohup sh scripts/hisat2.sh > hisat2.out &

-9. Quantify the abundance of genes in each sample using HTseq.
+9. Quantifying the abundance of genes in each sample using HTseq.

        nohup sxh scripts/htseq-count.sh > htseq-count.out &